- Admission Application Criteria

 Level Two: Indicate the ability to write in a scholarly manner in the discipline by satisfactorily completing GRN 890 for the culminating experience requirement.

 Thank you for your interest in the Master of Arts in Gerontology at San Francisco State University.
-We are currently accepting applicants for the Fall 2017 semester.
+We are currently accepting applicants for the Spring 2018 semester.
 Please submit your application materials as soon as possible.
 Please note that the application procedure involves the submission of two application packages: 1) one to the Graduate Division at San Francisco State University; and 2) another to the Gerontology Program at the University.
 The application package to the Graduate Division at the University must be submitted, along with original transcripts and GRE score, as soon as possible.

 The program application may be filled out online, then printed.
 Submit the completed program application, along with a statement of purpose for pursuing the MA in Gerontology, three letters of recommendation, and one copy of unofficial transcripts from all colleges and universities to the following address:

 San Francisco, CA 94132

 Please review and complete the following forms and submit before the deadline:

 Once we have received both the program application package and the evaluation of your CSU application from the Graduate Division, we will review your file and notify you of your admission status.
 It has been our experience that the university application process may be lengthy and the program may not know of your admission status until the beginning of the semester.
 In addition, as part of the evaluation process, applicants may be personally interviewed by one of the Gerontology Program faculty.
 Please keep in touch with us to ensure the smooth and timely processing of your application.